isagonzalez/github-remote-repo-setup/README.md

-# GitHub Repository Creator
+# GitHub Repository Creator - `gitsetup`

-This script simplifies the process of creating a new private GitHub repository from your local directory.
+This script simplifies the process of creating a new GitHub repository from your local directory.
 It automates the steps of initializing a Git repository, adding files, making an initial commit, and pushing it to GitHub.

 ## Usage

 You can execute the script by running:

 ```bash
 gitsetup my-new-repo
 ```